 Rather than visiting a Kingdom of Sweets, as in other versions, this production has Clara and her Nutcracker take a ride in a hot air balloon and land beside a magic puppet theatre.
 Dancers from all around the world then burst into life and leap out of the puppet theatre.
 Their efforts inspire and invigorate the Nutcracker, helping good triumph over evil and ensuring that the Evil Mouse King is vanquished once and for all.

 The parade of global entertainers includes Spanish, Arabian, Chinese and Russian divertissement dancers.
-The Arabian dance has been noticeably – and pleasingly – calmed down since the last time I reviewed this production.
+The Arabian dance has been noticeably (and pleasingly) toned down since the last time I reviewed this production.
 The Chinese dance is a vibrant mix of blue-green costumes, punchy turns and breezy jumps.
 Junior Soloist Senri Kou was the star of this sunny number in the matinee I watched.
-Flanked by First Artists Makoto Nakamura and Ken Saruhashi, she dazzled.
+Flanked by first artists Makoto Nakamura and Ken Saruhashi, she dazzled.

-The magic and wonder to be found in this Nutcracker cannot help but thrill audiences of all ages.
-I befriended a couple of little girls in the audience – both were blown away by the performance and entirely entranced.
-There were enthusiastic young boys there too – all smiling after watching the adventure-filled show and eager to go and look at the “shoe tree”.
+The magic and wonder to be found in this Nutcracker thrills audience members of all ages.
+I befriended a couple of little girls in the audience.
+Both were blown away by the performance and entirely entranced.
+There were enthusiastic young boys there too, all smiling after watching the adventure-filled show and eager to go and look at the “shoe tree”.

-Standing proudly in the main entrance to the theatre is a very special Christmas tree, made up of over 588 pointe shoes which have been donated by English National Ballet’s ballerinas.
+Standing proudly in the main entrance to the theatre is a very special Christmas tree, made up of over 588 pointe shoes that have been donated by English National Ballet’s ballerinas.
 It took 40 hours to construct, using 700 metres of ribbon and 33 metres of fairy lights.
-It will remain in the foyer until Saturday 16th January for people to go and see.

 This particular trip to the ballet certainly added some much-needed merriment to a wash-out of a weekend!